 With unified commerce, all customer engagement is tracked by the same system, so you won’t lose valuable insights into a customer’s actions as they switch between channels.
 This information can be used to improve your ad targeting on social media and across sites your audience visits.

 You’ll be able to deliver a degree of personalization that will make your customers feel noticed and appreciated by your business.
 This personalization also extends into how their shopping experience is delivered.

-Tailored shopping experiences for customers
+Tailor shopping experiences for customers

 Using analytics to understand customer behavior across sales channels, you can more accurately predict future shopping behavior, recommending the right product to the right customer at the right time.
 This also helps for building robust loyalty programs, as you’ll know what appeals most to your customers based on their shopping habits.

-Real time product updates
+Provide real-time product updates